Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 4 April 2025 02.21.12 UTC
+- WIB: Jumat, 4 April 2025 03.28.29 UTC
-- WITA: Jumat, 4 April 2025 03.21.12 UTC
+- WITA: Jumat, 4 April 2025 04.28.29 UTC
-- WIT: Jumat, 4 April 2025 04.21.12 UTC
+- WIT: Jumat, 4 April 2025 05.28.29 UTC

 Kutipan Inspiratif:
-"Don't get me wrong, there are sometimes if I go and see a really funny comedy, that I wished I had smoked a joint.
-I'll be honest with you.
-That's the truth."
+"There is only one thing worse than fighting with allies and that is fighting without them."

-Kategori: funny
+Kategori: friendship